Bricktech2000/Website/README.md

 # Website

-My personal website, for sharing my projects and blogging about tech-related stuff!
+A portfolio for sharing various projects

 ## Overview